fluid-project/handbook.floeproject.org/src/documents/WebGamesAndSimulations.md

 Many users, not just users of screen readers, use the keyboard to interact with their computer.
 Some users may be using a keypad, a joystick mapped to keys, or a single-switch to navigate a virtual keyboard.
 A succinct keyboard interaction will help these learners focus on the content and not the mechanics of interaction.

 * Tab order should be consistent with existing user experiences and conventions.
 Generally tab order follows reading order for your region (e.g. left-to-right, top-to-bottom).
 * Many screen readers have their own keys related to navigation and interaction.
 Therefore if your application has implemented its own keyboard interaction, it may conflict with keys used by assistive technologies.
-To understand the different modes a screen reader can navigate and consume content, visit "<a href="http://tink.uk/understanding-screen-reader-interaction-modes/" rel="nofollow" target="_blank" class="link-external">Understanding screen reader interaction modes</a>" on tink.uk.
+To understand the different modes a screen reader can navigate and consume content, visit "<a href="http://tink.uk/understanding-screen-reader-interaction-modes/" rel="nofollow" class="link-external">Understanding screen reader interaction modes</a>" on tink.uk.
 * Default browser focus styling is often too subtle to be noticeable by many users.
 It is recommended to use focus styling that is more noticeable by either using a thicker border or better colour contrast.

 You want to get your users into the experience as quickly as possible:
 * If there is a group of navigation elements such as a site menu, navigation breadcrumb, or other common "header" features up front, use accessibility "skip" links to jump to the main content.
 Also using HTML 5 semantic markup such as `<nav>` and `<header>` will help screen readers identify content and be able to skip past them if needed.
-    * To add a skip link to your content, see this article on WebAIM: <a href="http://webaim.org/techniques/skipnav/" rel="nofollow" target="_blank" class="link-external">http://webaim.org/techniques/skipnav/</a>
+    * To add a skip link to your content, see this article on WebAIM: <a href="http://webaim.org/techniques/skipnav/" rel="nofollow" class="link-external">http://webaim.org/techniques/skipnav/</a>
 * When tabbing through - focus should "wrap around" to the start of the tab order when the end has been reached.
 Watch for focus traps or hidden elements which may confuse or break the game for users.

 ##  Images, Symbols, Math, Icons, and Glyphs